vserova/book/pages/ch_proj.md

 | `/netopt/ncbi_tools/c++/GCC-Debug/build `  | GCC          | Debug                       |
 | `/netopt/ncbi_tools/c++/GCC-Release/build` | GCC          | Release                     |

 In the example above, we specified the GNU compiler debug environment: `$NCBI/c++/GCC-Debug/build`.
 For a list of currently supported compilers, see the [release notes](https://ncbiconfluence.ncbi.nlm.nih.gov/display/CXX/Release+Notes#ReleaseNotes-release_notes.Platforms_OSs__compi).
 Running the **new\_project** script will generate a ready-to-use makefile in the directory you just created.
-For a more detailed description of this and other scripts to assist you in the set-up of your working environment, see [Starting a new C++ project](#starting-a-new-c++-project).
+For a more detailed description of this and other scripts to assist you in the set-up of your working environment, see [Starting a new C++ project](#ch-proj.start-new-proj).

+<a name="ch-proj.outside-tree-makefile"></a>

 #### The Project's Makefile